In 1932, Katharine Hepburn arrived in Hollywood.

 A Painful Arrival

-Katharine Hepburn’s arrival in California may be one of the least glamorous and physically painful of any star in Hollywood history.
+Katharine Hepburn’s arrival in California may the least glamorous and physically painful of any star in Hollywood history.

-It certainly couldn’t have been what Kate herself had in mind when she selected a very distinguished outfit— specially made for her by Elizabeth Hawes, one of New York’s most sought after designers—to wear as she descended the train in Pasadena.
+It certainly wasn’t the arrival Kate envisioned when, before leaving New York, she selected a very distinguished outfit— specially made for her by designer Elizabeth Hawes—to wear as she descended the train in Pasadena.
 Kate herself describes the…interesting outfit best [aff. link]:

 “It was a sort of Quaker gray-blue silk grosgrain suit.
 The skirt was flared and very long.
 The coat was rather like a nineteenth-century riding coat with tails.
 The blouse was a turtleneck with a ruffle around the top of the turtle.
 And that hat.
 Oh!
 Well, the hat was sort of a gray-blue straw dish upside down on my head.
 I had long hair, screwed up tight…The dishpan sat on top of this—a bit formal and more than a little eccentric.
 But it had been very expensive, the whole costume, and I had great faith in it.”